 Giving someone a basket

 In Germany, if you’ve got a bit of a crush on someone but they don’t feel the same way about you and you get rejected, you might get given a basket as a bit of a consolation “prize”!
 The origin of this saying goes back to the middle ages, and it was included in the 19th Century dictionary by the Grimm brothers.
 Like in many matters of love, the idea was to reject suitors in an indirect way.
-“If you come up hoisted in a basket, I shall let thee lie with me” - trouble is, either there is the basket or the rope break or there is nobody strong enough to pull it up!
+“If you come up hoisted in a basket, I shall let thee lie with me” - trouble is, either there is the basket and the rope breaks or there is nobody strong enough to pull it up!
 Clever way to get rid of unwanted attention!
 “Here, have a basket!”

 Alles in Butter.